-Facilitator: Recorder: Timekeeper: Norms: ппекеерет.
-NOTHIS.
-Focus It - What do we want to accomplish today?
+Facilitator: Recorder: Timekeeper: Norms: Focus It - What do we want to accomplish today?
 Where are we in the process?
 Visit, revisit or set a goal for student learning.
-Do it - What do we need to do to move our goal fo onward?
-Do it - What do we need to do to move our goal forward? a.
-Examine our observational data from last PLC meeting. b.
+Do it - What do we need to do to move our goa a.
+Examine our observational data from b.
 Set the goal / action plan.
 Review it - What actions will occur?
 What's next on the agenda?